2Groza/ESPD/README.md

 The only dependencies are pytorch, gym and mujoco.

-The paper results can be reproduced by running the jupyter notebooks (previous training logs are saved in those files), or running the train.py directly, e.g.,
+The paper results can be reproduced by calling the train.py directly, e.g.,

 ```
 python train.py